gurram46/Fraud-Detection-with-Neural-Network/README.md

 ### **Contributing**
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or suggestions.

+### **Note on File Compression**
+The files has been compressed as it exceeded the 25MB limit for CSV files.
+To ensure it can be easily shared and processed, the file has been compressed into a ZIP format.
+Please extract the file before use.

 ### **License**
 This project is licensed under the MIT License.
 See the LICENSE file for details.